Learn the secrets of fantastic Riesling; its origins, its flavor profile, and some classic Riesling food pairings.

 The Taste of Riesling

-Tasting Riesling starts in your nose.
-It’s one of the most aromatic grape varieties in the world.
-The primary fruit aromas in Riesling are nectarine, apricot, honey-crisp apple and pear.
-Besides just fruit, you’ll often smell things like honeycomb or even to a chemical aroma similar to petrol/gas.
-Believe it or not, it’s these weird smells that wine enthusiasts go gaga over.
-Riesling is very high acid, almost to the level of a tart fruit juice like lemonade.
-Want to know the differences between dry and sweet Riesling?
-Read on!
+Tasting Riesling starts in your nose–it’s one of the most aromatic varieties in the world.
+The primary fruit aromas in Riesling are nectarine, apricot, honey-crisp apple, and pear.
+Besides just fruit, you’ll often smell things like honeycomb, or even an odd chemical-like aroma that smells like petrol/gasoline.
+Believe it or not, it’s these weird smells that wine geeks get excited about.
+On the palate, Riesling has high acidity, similar to the levels in lemonade.

 How to Find a Sweet or Dry Riesling